 There’s one other group who will be pleased with the Scottish Government’s announcements.
 Anyone needing to do last minute Christmas shopping online from 2021 (at the latest) will find that they have superfast broadband, even if they currently live in any of the current ‘non-spot’ dwellings in Scotland, thanks to a £600m investment that was confirmed yesterday.

-As this was a draft budget, the proposals need to be approved by the MSPs and the Scottish Government has yet to confirm how the proposals will work in practice.
-In the meantime though, speak to your 1825 Financial Planner to understand how you might be affected, and if you don’t already have an adviser please do get in touch – we’d be delighted to help.
+As this was a draft budget, the proposals needed to be approved by the MSPs.
+The Budget was passed by Parliament in February meaning that these changes will come into effect from 6 April 2018.
+You can speak to your 1825 Financial Planner to understand how you might be affected, and if you don’t already have an adviser please do get in touch – we’d be delighted to help.

 Tax rules can change and tax treatment depends on your individual circumstances.
 The value of an investment can go down as well as up and you may get back less than you paid in.